 Hi!
 My name is Ashley Orrell, and I have been the school nurse here at RBES since 2014.
 Previously, I worked for 14 years at St. Mary's Hospital emergency room in Athens, GA.
-I have been married to my husband, Phil, for over 25 years and live in Oconee County.
-We have two kids - Kayla and Devin.
+I have been married to my husband, Phil, for over 30 years and live in Oconee County.
+We have two kids that have graduated from OCS- Devin and Kayla.
 I absolutely love my job at RBES and find it a privilege to care for your kids while they are here at school.
-We are fortunate to have full-time nurses now in Oconee County!
+We are fortunate to have full-time nurses at each of the eleven Oconee County Schools.
 My goal is to provide a safe and healthy environment in our school for our students and staff.
 I want to keep all of our little Rockets healthy and in school!

 Here are a few guidelines that I would like everyone to be aware of:

 - Make sure your child eats a healthy breakfast every morning.
 Our brains need “fuel” to run properly.

 - If your child has a temperature greater than 100.3 degrees, please keep them home until they are fever-free for 24 hours without medication.

 - If a child becomes ill at school (vomiting, diarrhea, etc.), I will call you to arrange for pick-up.
 Please keep them at home until they are symptom-free for 24 hours without medication.

 - If you have found and or treated for lice in your child's hair, please notify me.
 I want to discreetly, but aggressively, protect children and classrooms from repeated occurrences by doing rechecks or classroom checks where needed.